Hank Poteat

-Henry Major Poteat, II (born August 30, 1977) is a former American football cornerback, and current cornerbacks coach for the Iowa State Cyclones football team.
-He was drafted by the Pittsburgh Steelers in the third round of the 2000 NFL Draft.
-He played college football at Pittsburgh.
+Henry Major Poteat, Jr (born August 30, 1977) is an American former professional football player who was a cornerback in the National Football League (NFL), and current cornerbacks coach for the Iowa State Cyclones football team.
+He was selected by the Pittsburgh Steelers in the third round of the 2000 NFL draft.
+He played college football for the Pittsburgh Panthers.

 Poteat played 10 seasons in the NFL for the Steelers, Tampa Bay Buccaneers, New England Patriots and New York Jets.
-He earned a Super Bowl ring with the Patriots in Super Bowl XXXIX.
+He earned a Super Bowl ring with the Patriots over his hometown Philadelphia Eagles in Super Bowl XXXIX.